srdtrk/cw-ica-controller/README.md

 ### Channel Closing and Reopening

 If the ICA channel is closed, for example, due to a timed out packet.
-(This is because the semantics of ordered channels in IBC is that any timeout will cause the channel to be closed.)
+(This is because the semantics of ordered channels in IBC requires that any timeout will cause the channel to be closed.)
 The contract is then able to create a new channel with the same interchain account address, and continue to use the same interchain account.
 To do this, you submit a `ExecuteMsg::CreateChannel`.
 This can also be seen in the end to end tests.

 ## Demo